Something's Gotta Give (film)

-Something's Gotta Give is a 2003 American romantic comedy-drama film written, produced and directed by Nancy Meyers.
-It stars Jack Nicholson and Diane Keaton as a successful 60-something and 50-something, who find love for each other in later life, despite being complete opposites.
-Keanu Reeves and Amanda Peet co-star, with Frances McDormand, Paul Michael Glaser, Jon Favreau, and KaDee Strickland playing key supporting roles.
+Something's Gotta Give is a 2003 American romantic comedy drama film written, produced, and directed by Nancy Meyers.
+It stars Jack Nicholson and Diane Keaton as professionals who find love for each other in later life, despite being complete opposites.
+Keanu Reeves and Amanda Peet co-star, with Frances McDormand and Jon Favreau playing key supporting roles.

+Something's Gotta Give received positive reviews from critics, with praise directed towards Keaton and Nicholson's performances.
+The film emerged as a major commercial success at the box-office, grossing $266 million worldwide against a production budget of $80 million.

-The film received generally positive reviews from critics, and was a box office hit, grossing $266 million worldwide.
-For her performance Keaton received a nomination for the Academy Award for Best Actress, and won the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, while Nicholson received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+For her performance, Keaton received nominations for the Academy Award for Best Actress, the Critics' Choice Movie Award for Best Actress and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+At the 61st Golden Globe Awards, Keaton won Best Actress in a Motion Picture – Musical or Comedy, while Nicholson received a nomination for Best Actor in a Motion Picture – Musical or Comedy.

 Plot

-Harry Sanborn is a wealthy New York record company owner who only dates women under 30, including his latest girlfriend, Marin Klein.
+Harry Sanborn is a wealthy New York City record company owner who only dates women under 30, including his latest girlfriend, Marin Klein.
 The two drive to her mother's Hamptons beach house, expecting to be alone.
-However, her mother, a playwright named Erica Barry, and Erica's sister Zoe, unexpectedly arrive.
+However, Marin's mother, playwright Erica Barry, and aunt Zoe arrive unexpectedly.

 After an awkward dinner, the night turns disastrous when—during foreplay with Marin—Harry has a heart attack and is rushed to a hospital.
-The attending doctor, Julian Mercer, tells Harry to stay nearby for a few days, so Harry reluctantly stays with Erica.
-Their personalities clash and create awkward living arrangements at first, but they soon find charming qualities in each other and begin to form a connection.
-Harry's relationship with her daughter and Erica's budding relationship with Julian become obstacles to their growing attraction.
-Marin tells her mother that she will break up with Harry, but he ends things first.
+The attending doctor, Julian Mercer, tells Harry to stay nearby for a few days, so he reluctantly stays with Erica.
+Complicating matters, Julian is a fan of Erica's work and is clearly attracted to her.

+Erica and Harry's personalities clash and create awkward living arrangements at first, but they soon find charming qualities in each other and begin to form a connection.
+Harry's relationship with Marin and Erica's budding relationship with Julian become obstacles to their growing attraction.

+Marin tells her mother she will break up with Harry, but he ends things first.
 Harry and Erica spend more time together and eventually have sex.
 Julian tells Harry he has improved enough to return to the city.
-He and Erica share an awkward goodbye, as despite their strong feelings, Harry is clearly hesitant to enter into a serious relationship.
+He and Erica share an awkward goodbye, as despite their strong feelings, Harry is clearly hesitant to enter into a relationship.

-Marin receives news that her father and Erica's ex-husband, Dave Klein, is getting remarried to a doctor who is only two years older than she.
+Marin receives news that her father and Erica's ex-husband, Dave Klein, is getting remarried to a doctor only two years older than Marin.
 Though Erica is unaffected by the news, Marin is devastated and pressures her mother into accompanying her to a dinner.

-At dinner, Erica sees Harry at another table with another, much younger woman.
-An argument follows and Erica admits that she is in love with Harry, but he does not reciprocate, so she ends things between them and leaves.
+At dinner, Erica sees Harry at another table with a much younger woman.
+An argument follows and Erica confesses that she is in love with him, but when Harry does not seem to reciprocate, Erica ends things between them and leaves.
 Harry suffers from what he believes is another heart attack, but in the emergency room he is told it was a panic attack.